ann-nrich/dev-test/README.md

    - Ensure the refactored code adheres to best practices and industry standards.

 3. **Enable Transaction Watcher:**
    - The `transactionWatcherIfUsdValueBelowOpenRate` function is currently disabled.
-Once you have addressed the issues, found in its code, and ensure this function operates correctly.
+Once you have enabled id, address the issues, found in its code, and ensure this function operates correctly.

 ### Requirements